 This, along with a coveted spot on the April 1999 cover of Vanity Fair's annual Hollywood Issue, further cemented Newton's well-deserved status as one of the industry's latest forces to be reckoned with.

-When casting for the Charlie's Angels movie was underway, Newton's name kept being mentioned.
+When casting for the Charlie's Angels movie was underway, Thandie's name kept being mentioned.
 Despite not having much commercial success on her record, the producers clearly believed in her talent.
-In the end, a delayed shoot for Mission: Impossible 2 ruined Newton's chances of being an Angel, but the mere fact of being considered demonstrates just how far Thandie has come.
+In the end, a delayed shoot for Mission: Impossible 2 ruined Thandie's chances of being an Angel, but the mere fact of being considered demonstrates just how far Thandie has come.